azurecitadel/azurecitadel/content/arc/servers/123-arc_pilot.md

 ## Introduction

-In this final preparation lab you will create the `arc_pilot` resource group, plus a service principal for the onboarding scripts.
+In this preparation lab you will create the `arc_pilot` resource group, plus a service principal for the onboarding scripts.
 The service principal must have the *Azure Connected Machine Onboarding* role.

 You'll also add some tagging inheritance policies and a couple of (optional) security groups in Azure Active Directory.

 > The *Azure Connected Machine Onboarding* role allows *Microsoft.HybridCompute* and *Microsoft.GuestConfiguration* guest actions.
 See [Azure built-in roles](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#azure-connected-machine-onboarding) for more information.

+The last section covers

-## Resource Group
+## Resource group

 1. Create a resource group called `arc_pilot` for onboarding